Crispy Roasted Brussels Sprouts with Bacon and Maple Syrup

 When I was growing up, we never had brussels sprouts except at my great aunt Lida’s house.
 And they were everything that you’d expect in a detestable vegetable – soggy, bitter, and putrid green.
 I was a kid who’d eat ANYTHING, and I didn’t like these.
 This recipe is the anthesis to those.
 If you, too, grew up thinking sprouts were disgusting, please try them this way and reconsider.

-How to Cook Brussels Sprouts with Bacon in the Oven
+How to Roast Brussel Sprouts with Bacon

 The secret to perfectly crisped, chewy brussels sprouts?

-- remove the brussels sprouts’ outer leaves
+- remove the brussel sprouts’ outer leaves

 - partially cook bacon before adding to sprouts